 And bar may not even be the right word for it, because it’s like being plunked into a outdoor space away from the casinos and crowds, where you can also buy some delicious food.

-A few things to know when you plan a visit:
+A few things to know when you plan a visit to our vote for one of the best bars in Las Vegas!

 - Make a reservation if you can.
 We did get a walk-in table, but when we left, after almost two hours, there weren’t many seats left and there were people starting to gather out front.
 (And to their credit, no one rushed us to leave, though we did continue to order cocktails and apps for those two hours.)